ben-z/lerobot/NOTES.md

 - [so101_box_pencil6](https://huggingface.co/un1c0rnio/so101_box_pencil6): Base, top, and end effector cameras
 - [so101_eraser_mat1](https://huggingface.co/un1c0rnio/so101_eraser_mat1): "Grasp the eraser and move it to the mat."
 - [so101_die_mat1](https://huggingface.co/observabot/so101_die_mat1): "Grasp the die and put it on the mat."
+- [so101_die_mat2](https://huggingface.co/observabot/so101_die_mat2): "Grasp the die and put it on the mat." - Added more episodes, with a focus on consistent mat placement in 3 different locations.

 ## Teleop with [telegrip](https://github.com/DipFlip/telegrip)